ldesgoui/tf2-comp-fixes/README.md

 #### Gameplay Changes

+- **Apply Soldier's base resistance to grounded rocket jumps**

+  When enabled with `sm_grounded_rj_resistance 1`, self-damage from rocket jumps while touching the ground will take into account Soldier's base self-damage resistance.

-- **Gunboats Always Apply**
+- **Gunboats apply when hurting an enemy**

-  When enabled with `sm_gunboats_always_apply 1`, gunboats resistance will apply even if hitting an enemy.
+  When enabled with `sm_gunboats_always_apply 1`, gunboats resistance will apply even if the explosion hurts an enemy.

 - **Prevent Respawning**

-  When enabled with `sm_prevent_respawning 1`, players cannot force a respawn in the spawn room by switching classes or loadouts..
+  When enabled with `sm_prevent_respawning 1`, players cannot force a respawn in the spawn room by switching classes or loadouts.

 - **Removes Medic Attach Speed**